Your initial Google search has revealed dozens of organisations, all advertising orphanage volunteer opportunities abroad.

 - All volunteers working with children in any capacity must be background checked.

-- Volunteer organisations and unqualified volunteers should only work with government registered and regulated institutions in countries where adequate legislation is in place - and enforced - to protect children in care.
+- Volunteer organisations and unqualified volunteers should only work with government registered and regulated institutions.
+And only in countries where adequate legislation is in place - and enforced - to protect children in care.

-- Unqualified volunteers should only be permitted to work in roles that do not allow any kind of physical or emotional attachment to be made and only under the supervision of suitably qualified permanent project staff.
+- Volunteers should only be permitted to work in roles that do not allow any kind of physical or emotional attachment to be made.
+Volunteers only work under the supervision of suitably qualified permanent project staff.